Hong7Cong/BouncingBall/README.md

 ```
 Examples:
 ```
+python generate_ball.py
-To use the default setting, run: python generate_ball.py or to customize, run: python generate_ball.py -c 255 0 0 --vx 20 --vy 4 -l 50 -a 1 -t 680 -w 1040
+python generate_ball.py -c 255 0 0 --vx 20 --vy 4 -l 50 -a 1 -t 680 -w 1040
 ```